Roldán, Santa Fe

 Roldán is about 23 km west of the center of the city of Rosario, within the San Lorenzo Department, beside the National Route 9 (near Funes) and the Rosario-Córdoba Highway.

 It was founded in 1870, and officially became a city in 1987.

-From 2001 to 2021, the mayor of Roldán was José María Pedretti, the current mayor is Daniel Escalante.
+From 2001 to 2021, the Intendant of Roldán was José María Pedretti, the current Intendant is Daniel Escalante.